sfu-fas/coursys/instructions/PRODUCTION_SETUP.md

 ### Actually Switching Over

-If database access is okay, and Elastic search is up, the indexing can be started ahead of time:
+If database access is okay and Elasticsearch is up, the indexing can be started ahead of time:
 ```shell
 docker compose up -d celery-batch
 docker compose run manage update_index_task --full-rebuild